afnansyed/TV-show-navigator/Sprint4.md

            - Color
            - Box heading text
            - Added prompt that navigates user to the sign in page if they already have an account.
+           - Made the box hover when mouse moves on top of it.
         - Background image
     - On sign in page:
         - The top navigation bar is removed.
 Only wesite title is displayed in the center.